Configure Discounts

 If a maximum amount of redemptions is set here at the discount level, then the discount will only work when the shopper is logged into their customer account.
 If you want a discount to be available for guest shoppers, you must leave this option blank and instead set the maximum redemption amount on the coupon set.

-6. (If applicable) If you require a coupon code, decide whether to create a single coupon code, or associate the discount with multiple codes using a coupon set.
+5. Choose if you want to require Coupon Codes.
+If you chose to require a coupon code, the shopper must enter the coupon code once they meet the conditions of the discount in order to receive the discount.
+You can either create a single coupon code or multiple codes using a coupon set.
 If you choose multiple codes, select the coupon set for which you want to associate the discount with.
 Refer to Coupon Sets for more information about coupon sets.

 If a maximum amount of redemptions is set here at the discount level, then the discount will only work when the shopper is logged into their customer account.
 If you want a discount to be available for guest shoppers, you must leave this option disabled and instead set the maximum redemption amount on the coupon set.